beyzakilic021/Looker-Studio-Migration-Report/README.md

 - The final page presents a heat map of the nationalities of incoming migrants on a world map.
 This visualization helps to identify regions with higher migration rates.

 This project aims to help us better understand migration trends.
+You can access the full report via the provided link https://lookerstudio.google.com/reporting/22b2a554-cc0e-4981-a4ab-3b2e8adddbcf or download it as a PDF file attached in the repository.